LCOGT/photonranch-jobs/README.md

         - 401: unauthorized user (either not logged in or did not reserve time)

 - POST `/updatejobstatus`
-    - Description: Update the status of a job.
+    - Description: Update the status of a job, mainly used by observatory code.
     This status is typically displayed in the UI for the user to see what is currently happening.
     - Authorization required: no (will be added later)
     - Query Params: none
     - Request body: